braintree/braintree_spring_example/README.md

   ./gradlew build -x test
   ```

-2. Copy the `example.config.properties` to `config.properties` and fill in your Braintree API credentials.
+2. Copy the contents of `example.config.properties` into a new file named `config.properties` and fill in your Braintree API credentials.
 Credentials can be found by navigating to  Account > My User > View Authorizations in the Braintree Control Panel.
 Full instructions can be [found on our support site](https://articles.braintreepayments.com/control-panel/important-gateway-credentials#api-credentials).

 3. Start server: